-One of the reasons why sports betting is such an appealing form of gambling is all the choice we have.
-We can bet on pretty much any sport we want, and pretty much any game, event, league or competition.
+One of the reasons why sports betting is such an appealing form of gambling is all the choices we have.
+We can bet on pretty much any sport we want, and pretty much any game, event, league, or competition.
 This gives us plenty of opportunities for finding spots where we think we can place a winning wager.

 We can also choose from a wide variety of different wagers to place.
 We’ve already covered the main one, which is the simple “win bet.”
-We’ve noticed that a lot of bettors stick solely to this type of wager, but that’s a mistake in our opinion.
-The other types of wager typically offer a better chance of making money.
+We’ve noticed that a lot of bettors stick solely to this type of wager, but that’s a mistake, in our opinion.
+The other types of wagers typically offer a better chance of making money.

 The problem with these other types is that they’re not as straightforward as the win bet.
 Some are still easy to understand, but some are a little more complex.
-To make matters worse, there are different terms used for the same types of wager.
-We’ve highlighted this already, when we pointed out that a win bet and a moneyline wager are the same thing.
+To make matters worse, there are different terms used for the same types of wagers.
+We’ve highlighted this already when we pointed out that a win bet and a moneyline wager are the same thing.

-None of the wagers on this list should be too overly difficult to understand.
-We won’t explain them all here though, as we do that in detail in the following article.
-We also explain many of the more complex wagers too.
+None of the wagers on this list should be overly difficult to understand.
+We won’t explain them all here, though, as we do that in detail in the following article.
+We also explain many of the more complex wagers.

-The choice we have doesn’t stop with the different sports and different wagers.
-We’ve discussed fixed odds betting so far, but there are actually several other types of sports betting too.
+The choices we have don’t stop with the different sports and different wagers.
+We’ve discussed fixed odds betting so far, but there are actually several other types of sports betting, too.
 We address these in the next section of this article.